-Pregnancy imposes a lot on an expectant mum, especially one trying to balance it with a work-life; but juggling the two is possible.
-As long as a woman is healthy and regularly sees her doctor; there is no reason why she should not continue to work while she is pregnant.
+Pregnancy imposes a lot on an expectant mum, especially one trying to balance it with a work-life.
+Juggling the two is possible.
+As long as a woman is healthy and regularly sees her doctor, there is no reason why she should not continue to work while she is pregnant.
 This poses little or no risk to the child.
 But if the health of the mother and the unborn child is under threat, certain changes must be made to accommodate their needs.

 Largely because of the huge financial impact of bringing a child into the world, more women are now choosing to work well into the last trimester of their pregnancy.
-But financial reasons aside, many women place equal importance on their careers as they do their families; believing that they can fulfill the roles of mother, wife, and career woman all at the same time.
+Financial reasons aside, many women place equal importance on their careers as they do their families.
+They believe that they can fulfill the roles of mother, wife, and career woman all at the same time.
 In fact, some women continue working until they actually deliver their baby.
-This is a departure from the old practice of women resigning immediately after finding out that she is pregnant; which for many years is believed to be one of the reasons why women should not advance as high as their male counterparts do in the workplace hierarchy.
+This is a departure from the old practice.
+Women used to resign immediately after finding out that they are pregnant.
+For many years, this practice is believed to be a reason why women should not advance as high as their male counterparts do in the workplace hierarchy.

 Read Also [ Motherhood and Marriage: Myths vs. Realities ]